-With this Instagram stories analytics tool you’ll be able to see exactly how many ‘tap back’ engagements you’ve generated in the Stats engagements graph in the Content tab on Pulsar CORE.
-Here we plot your ‘tap backs’ performance and the number of times your story has been viewed over time.
+Our Instagram stories analytics tool allows you to see exactly how many ‘tap back’ engagements you’ve generated in the stats engagements graph in the content tab on Pulsar CORE.
+Here, for instance, we plot your ‘tap backs’ performance and the number of times your story has been viewed over time.

-We’ve added a new icon to differentiate whether the post is an Instagram Story or regular post, so just look out for that when analysing your content performance.
+We’ve added a new icon to differentiate whether the post is an Instagram Story or regular post, so just look out for that when analyzing your content performance.

-Brand and brand-set exports will give you a full breakdown of your Instagram Stories metrics for that profile.
+Brand and brand-set exports will give you a full breakdown of your Instagram Stories metrics and performance for that profile.

-If you’re already a Pulsar client, you can find out more about our Instagram Stories update in our What’s New area, under Resources.
+If you’re already a Pulsar client, you can find out more about our Instagram Stories update in our product update.

-If you haven’t tried out Pulsar yet then get in touch with our team by requesting a demo to find out more about how Instagram Stories data can benefit you.
+If you haven’t tried out Pulsar yet then you can read up on Pulsar CORE, and get in touch with our team by requesting a demo to find out more about how this Instagram Stories analytics tool can benefit you.